BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/03_deployment.md

 > deselect Grant Service account default authority.
 This will open up a troubleshooting step later.

 ![](../assets/openshift101_ss/03_deploy_image_03.png)
+> select to generate deployment config so that manifests would be turned into templates later on.

 - Or do this from the CLI